Legal Defense Role Of A Texas Theft Attorney In Texas Courts

 To begin with, theft cases involve taking someone else’s property without permission.
 In simple terms, the law focuses on two key factors, intent and value.
 Under Texas Penal Code Section 31.03, a person commits theft when they take property without the owner’s consent and plan to keep it.

 Additionally, Texas law treats theft very seriously.
 Even a small incident can lead to criminal charges.
 Therefore, you must understand how the system works from the start.
-Moreover, theft does not only mean shoplifting.
+Also, theft does not only mean shoplifting.
 In fact, it includes many situations such as shoplifting, credit card fraud, auto theft, and employee theft.

 Because the law is broad, many theft cases involve confusion about intent or ownership.
 Therefore, each case needs careful review.
 A theft attorney examines the facts and checks if the prosecution can prove the case.
 As a result, they build a strong defense strategies in Texas theft cases.